-The IEP team, which includes the parent and the student, plays a critical role in identifying desired postsecondary outcomes and then defining the Course of Study (most times this is listed in the Transition Plan; it simply is the decision of the IEP team about whether or not the student will be working toward a regular high school diploma or if the student will be working toward earning a Transition Diploma) and supports the student will need to reach those outcomes.
+The IEP team, which includes the parent and the student, plays a critical role in identifying desired postsecondary outcomes and then defining the Course of Study (most times this is listed in the Transition Plan; it simply is the decision of the IEP team about whether or not the student will be working toward a regular high school diploma and supports the student will need to reach those outcomes.
 Students are required to have a Transition Plan as part of their IEP prior to entry to 9th grade or age 16, whichever comes first.
 This plan should be the "guide to graduation" and should clearly begin to delineate the path and the supports necessary to assist the student to achieve graduation.